 2. Saucony Echelon Walker 3

-The upper is made from a long-lasting leather and breathable mesh that allows the air to circulate, minimizing hotspots in the shoe.
-Both the heel collar and tongue are padded, with flat laces which help to reduce pressure spots on the foot.
+The upper is made from a long-lasting leather and breathable mesh that allows air to circulate, minimizing hotspots in the shoe.
+Both the heel collar and tongue are padded, with flat laces that help to reduce pressure spots on the foot.
 A spacious toe box allows you to move your toes freely.

-The outsole is made from durable and slip-resistant rubber so that you can walk confidently on the pavement, road, and gravel.
-The rubber outsole also helps to reduce and absorb the shock from your footstrike.
+The outsole is made from durable and slip-resistant rubber so that you can walk confidently on pavement, road, and gravel.
+The rubber outsole also helps to reduce and absorb shock from your footstrike.

 This particular shoe only comes in two colors, black or white.
 Some may find that white gets dirty too quickly and they’d prefer not to have an all-black shoe, so the choice is limited.

 - Spacious toe-box

 - These shoes only come in two colors, black and white, and some people may want a wider variety of color options